 Heat Pump companies: Arctic, Climates by Pomeroy, Sandri Energy, Gates HVACR

-Geoff agreed to review Rouenna Altmose sample RFQ from All in Energy to adapt it for our purposes.
+Geoff agreed to review Rouwenna Altmose’s sample RFQ from All in Energy to adapt it for our purposes.
 Can explore whether FRCOG will help with RFQ.

-CAPV: Cynthia met with Peter Wingate, energy coordinator at Community Action Pioneer Valley to learn about their program for low income folks.
-Suggested working with them on a Spring blitz – they come to town and go house to house.
+CAPV: Cynthia, Tom, Jeff and Emily met with Peter Wingate, energy coordinator at Community Action Pioneer Valley to learn about their program for low income folks.
+Peter suggested working with them on a Spring blitz – they would come to town and go house to house.
 Cynthia suggested doing outreach now to help people get on fuel assistance, which then qualifies them for other energy measures.
 However, many are too proud to do fuel assistance.
 Should get the message out that SNAP makes you eligible for Fuel Assistance.
 Do outreach at Food Pantry & Clothes Closet.

 Cynthia says next training for energy advocates in on October 26 on the topic of fuel assistance.